Welcome to the World's Most Challenging Jigsaw Puzzle:

 To create a printing plate:

-- (1) an artist engraves an image "in-recess" into a small flat piece of soft steel (the die), which is then hardened;
+- (1) An artist engraves an image "in-recess" into a small flat piece of soft steel, called the die, which is then hardened.

-- (3) using a transfer press to apply thousands of pounds of pressure, the transfer roll reliefs are repeatedly transferred (by rocking back and forth "in-recess") into a soft steel printing plate along vertical rows (marked by alignment or guide dots) until the transfer of 200 images to the plate is completed; and,
+- (3) Using a transfer press to apply thousands of pounds of pressure, the transfer roll reliefs are repeatedly transferred (by rocking back and forth "in-recess") into a soft steel printing plate along vertical rows (marked by alignment or guide dots) until the transfer of 200 images to the plate is completed.

-- (4) the individual plate images are cleaned up and the printing plate is hardened for use.
+- (4) The final step is the individual plate images are cleaned up and the printing plate is hardened for use.